KKDIK Individual Interim (Provisional) Registration Guide: Who Needs It and Which Path to Follow?

 6) Relationship with pre-MBDF (pre-SIEF)

 Pre-MBDF is central for technical coordination around the same substance.
 If this stage slows down, your registration preparation should not freeze.
-Individual interim registration is often used to avoid exactly that bottleneck.
+Individual interim (provisional) registration is often used to avoid exactly that bottleneck.

 7) What if a lead is appointed or not?